solo-io/supergloo/docs/content/guides/observability/metrics.md

 gloo-mesh      prometheus-server-68b58c79f8-rlq54                   2/2     Running   0          23m
 ```

-#### Openshift Prometheus Integration
+#### OpenShift Prometheus Integration

-Gloo Mesh Enterprise can also be integrated with Openshift.
-To install Gloo Mesh Enterprise with Openshift configured for Prometheus, include the
-following helm values:
+If you are installing Gloo Mesh Enterprise on an OpenShift cluster, you will need some additional helm values to make Prometheus run:

  - `gloo-mesh-ui.GlooMeshDashboard.apiserver.floatingUserId=true`
- - `enterprise-networking.prometheus.server.securityContext.runAsUser=1000630000`
+ - `enterprise-networking.prometheus.server.securityContext.runAsUser=<OpenshiftID>`
- - `enterprise-networking.prometheus.server.securityContext.runAsGroup=1000630000`
+ - `enterprise-networking.prometheus.server.securityContext.runAsGroup=<OpenshiftID>`
- - `enterprise-networking.prometheus.server.securityContext.fsGroup=1000630000`
+ - `enterprise-networking.prometheus.server.securityContext.fsGroup=<OpenshiftID>`

-Adding these together with the usual prometheus requirements for Gloo Mesh Enterprise, an example installation command would look like this:
+ Where `<OpenshiftID>` is a single valid ID from the range OpenShift assigned to whichever namespace you are using for Gloo Mesh Enterprise.
+Assuming the number`1000630000` is a valid ID, an example installation command would look like this:

 ```shell
 helm install gloo-mesh-enterprise gloo-mesh-enterprise/gloo-mesh-enterprise --namespace gloo-mesh   --set licenseKey=${GLOO_MESH_LICENSE_KEY}  \